fdabl/Early-Warning/README.md

 # Anticipating Critical Transitions using Early Warning Signals
 This repository contains code to reproduce all analyses and figures in Dablander, Pichler, Cika, & Bacilieri ([2020](https://psyarxiv.com/5wc28)).
-Anticipating Critical Transitions in Psychological Systems using Early Warning Signals: Theoretical and Pratical Considerations.
+Anticipating Critical Transitions in Psychological Systems using Early Warning Signals: Theoretical and Practical Considerations.

 The structure of this repository is as follows: